 - Your tires.
 Keeping your tires properly inflated helps your car run efficiently and can save you up to two weeks’ worth of gas each year.

 - Your motor oil.
-Improve your gas mileage by one to two per cent by using the manufacturer’s recommended grade of motor oil.
+Improve your gas mileage by one to 2% by using the manufacturer’s recommended grade of motor oil.
 If you use anything else, you’re likely not getting all you can from your car.

 Now that you’re on the road, consider this checklist of ways to make your vehicle even more fuel efficient: